wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * API endpoints
 * Request methods (GET, POST, and others)
-* Required and optional GET, POST, and header parameters
+* Required and optional GET, POST, and header parameters including:
+    * Type of data sent in each parameter
+    * Date and time when parameter information was last updated

 API discovery is a continuous process therefore so the time required for complete API structure discovery depends on the traffic diversity and intensity.
 If you update the API and the traffic structure is adjusted, API Discovery updates the built API structure.